awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 The root account is the most privileged user in an AWS account\.
 AWS Access Keys provide programmatic access to a given account\.

-Security Hub recommends that all access keys be associated with the root account be removed\.
+CIS recommends that all access keys be associated with the root account be removed\.
 Removing access keys associated with the root account limits vectors that the account can be compromised by\.
 Removing the root access keys also encourages the creation and use of role\-based accounts that are least privileged\.

 **Note**
 This control is not supported in Africa \(Cape Town\) or Asia Pacific \(Osaka\)\.